Banzly/PyWeeks/README.md

                                                    |___/
 ```

 This is a space where I showcase my work, ideas, and accomplishments.
-Here, you'll find a collection of my projects, ranging from web development, data analysis, machine learning, and more.
+Here, you'll find a collection of my projects.
 I am passionate about leveraging technology and creativity to solve problems and create meaningful solutions.
 Feel free to explore my project repository and get inspired.
 I hope my work can inspire you and spark your curiosity.
 Thank you for visiting!